 DR. FLORIAN GLÖCKLHOFER

-Florian is a Research Fellow in the Department of Chemistry and Centre for Processable Electronics at Imperial College London.
-Before his current position, he held a Marie Skłodowska-Curie Individual Fellowship (2018 to 2020) and an Erwin Schrödinger Fellowship (2020 to 2022) in the same department.
-His research interests lie in the field of π-conjugated organic compounds, with a focus on the design and synthesis of π-conjugated macrocycles for battery electrodes and other applications as well as on the development of new synthetic approaches to aromatic compounds.
+Florian is a Principal Investigator at the Institute of Applied Synthetic Chemistry at TU Wien and a Visiting Researcher in the Department of Chemistry at Imperial College London.
+From 2018 to 2023, he held a Marie Skłodowska-Curie Individual Fellowship (2018 to 2020), an Erwin Schrödinger Fellowship (2020 to 2022), and a Research Fellow position (2022 to 2023) at Imperial College London.
+His research in the field of π-conjugated organic compounds focuses on the design and synthesis of cyclic molecules known as π-conjugated macrocycles, which can be used for battery electrodes and organic electronics, and on the development of new synthetic approaches to aromatic organic compounds.

 Florian studied Technical Chemistry at TU Wien in Vienna and received his PhD in 2017, having developed a new synthetic method for the preparation of cyanated aromatic compounds.
 After a year at TU Wien as a postdoctoral researcher developing thioalkyl-substituted polymers and post-polymerization modification methods, he started his Marie Skłodowska-Curie Individual Fellowship at Imperial College London in 2018.